dndubins/ATtiny85/timedISRs/README.md

 The Tale of the "No Need for a Zero" Naming Convention
 ------------------------------------------------------
-The Tale of the "No Need for a Zero" Naming Convention Once upon a time in the mystical land of microcontrollers, the engineers at Atmel were working late into the night, sipping their coffee and discussing the eternal question: "How should we name the registers for Timer 0?"<p>
+Once upon a time in the mystical land of microcontrollers, the engineers at Atmel were working late into the night, sipping their coffee and discussing the eternal question: "How should we name the registers for Timer 0?"<p>

 One particularly wise engineer, let's call him Bob the Binary, thought to himself, "Well, we have two timers here, but Timer 0 is the first, the original.
 Why complicate things?
 The first one doesn’t need a ‘0’ after ‘TMSK’.
 It's a leader, a pioneer, the trendsetter!
 If we add a ‘0’, we might accidentally suggest it’s just some placeholder, like the first kid in line who has to wear a '1' tag to get attention.
 No, no—we don't need that!"<p>